 To create a cool spring wreath that wouldn’t make me gag when I went to fork over the money for it.

-And that I would love to look at each day.
+And one that I would love to look at each day.

 Think I could do it?

-Here is what I gathered at my local DT:
+Here is what I gathered at my local Dollar Tree:

 Here is what my table looks like when I go through a “craft explosion”.